TechGrounds-Cloud8/cloud8-Rolfsijtema/week4cloud8/AWS-03 Advantages of the Cloud.md

 **Stop spending money running and maintaining data centers** – Focus on projects that differentiate your business, not the infrastructure.
 Cloud computing lets you focus on your own customers, rather than on the heavy lifting of racking, stacking, and powering servers.

 **Go global in minutes** – Easily deploy your application in multiple regions around the world with just a few clicks.
-This means you can provide lower latency and a better experience for your customers at minimal cost.
+This means you can provide lower latency and a better experience for your customers at minimal cost

 ## Exercise
 The six advantages of cloud computing.